netdata/netdata/docs/concepts/netdata-agent/metrics-storage.md

 -->

 Upon collection the collected metrics need to be either forwarded, exported or just stored for further treatment.
-The Agent is capable to store metrics both short and long-term, with or without the usage of volatile storage.
+The Agent is capable to store metrics both short and long-term, with or without the usage of non-volatile storage.

 ## Agent database modes and their cases